-In a short distance of 6 kilometers from Himalayan Zoological Park the popular temple of Gangtok, Hanuman Tok, is located.
+At a short distance of 6 kilometers from Himalayan Zoological Park, the famous temple of Gangtok, Hanuman Tok, is located.
 A 2.5 km long road runs through the park.
 One can choose to take a stroll or book a reserved car to enjoy their visit.

-Fees: Adult- INR 25, Kid- INR 10 | Small Vehicle- INR 40, Larger Vehicle (like Bolero)- INR 100| No additional charges for camera.
+- Fees: Adult- INR 25, Kid- INR 10 | Small Vehicle- INR 40, Larger Vehicle (like Bolero)- INR 100| No additional charges for the camera.

-Timings: 9 am to 4 pm (except Thursday)
+- Timings: 9 am to 4 pm (except Thursday)

-Best Time to Visit: Mid- February to May and Mid-September to December
+- Best Time to Visit: Mid- February to May and Mid-September to December